rancher/docs/content/rancher/installation/server-installation/install-using-kubernetes/_index.md

 ---
 # Install Using Kubernetes

-You can deploy Rancher using the Rancher Kubernetes Engine (RKE).
+You can deploy Rancher in a high-availability (HA) configuration using the Rancher Kubernetes Engine (RKE).
 RKE is Rancher's own fast and light-weight Kubernetes installer.
-Rancher installation using RKE is the best install option for two different use cases:

-- When installing Rancher on a Kubernettes cluster that is already running.

-- When you want to set up a new production Kubernettes cluster running in a high-availablity configuration.
+Use RKE to set up a new cluster that deploys Rancher as an addon.

 ## Objectives

-We've broken installation of Rancher by RKE into a series of smaller tasks.
+We've broken installation of Rancher by Kubernetes into a series of smaller tasks.
 Here's what you'll do during your RKE install.

 1. [Provision Linux Hosts](#provision-linux-hosts)

-	Begin by provisioning Linux hosts or an existing Kubernettes cluster.
+	Begin by provisioning Linux hosts or an existing Kubernetes cluster.
 Make sure your hosts meet Rancher requirements.

 2. [Get RKE](#get-rke)